How to get leads on Twitter: a complete guide

 Hey Jack, I stumbled upon your profile while scrolling #fishing.
 Seems like it’s something you’re interested in.
 In that case, why not check out our new line of rods.
 This one is even 50% off.”

 You can also add special value to your offer: explain what makes your product unique or offer a discount, coupon code, etc. This tactic is best used sparingly since you're reaching out to people out of nowhere and it may be seen as spam by someone.

 In addition to that, you can check the Influencers report to see who are the most prominent voices in the community.
 This will help you find opportunities to reach your audience through influencers.

 High-Interest High-Fit leads: your competitors' unhappy customers

 To find people complaining about your customers you first need to set up a competitor monitoring alert.
-All the settings remain the same as with the previous one, the only difference will be the keywords you use: these will be your competitors' brand name and products.
-You can also add misspelled versions and abbreviations of their name.
+All the settings remain the same as with the previous one, the only difference will be the keywords that you use: these will be your competitors' brand names and products.
+You can also add misspelt versions and abbreviations of their name.

 Once again, Awario will immediately find tweets mentioning your competitors.
 Now what you need to do is filter your Mention Feed to only see negative mentions: you can do that by clicking Filter mentions on top of your feed.

 This way you'll get access to all the negative tweets mentioning one of your competitors and logically the majority of them will be from customers dissatisfied with their services.

 Make sure you turn on push or email notifications for this alert since people who complain about products need a solution as soon as possible.
 Awario will notify you every time there's a new negative tweet about your competitor so you can respond right away.